 - Am I passed from one staff member to another, as shifts change?

 A Day In The Life

-Step 3 - Planning The Financials Of Rehab
+Step 3 - Planning A Budget For Rehab

 Without committing yet, get in touch with at least 3 potential treatment centres and ask about costs and your needs.
 You'll also get some insight here as to how much attention each provider pays and their levels of care.